OlympusDAO/olympus-docs/docs/overview/07_cross-chain/bridge-technical-details.md

+---
+sidebar_label: Technical Details
+---

 # Cross-Chain Bridge: Technical Details

 This page covers the technical design of both Olympus bridge lanes: the **LayerZero V2** lane for EVM chains and the **Chainlink CCIP** lane for Solana.
-For the overview, step-by-step bridging instructions, supported networks, and the lane summary, see the [Cross-Chain Bridge](./07_cross-chain.md) page.
+For the overview, step-by-step bridging instructions, supported networks, and the lane summary, see the [Cross-Chain Bridge](./index.md) page.

 ## Supply model and the canonical chain